hmignacio/gradeCalculator/README.md

 1. Clone the repository or download the source code.
 2. Open the project in NetBeans.
-3. Take note of the java version in the pom.xnl, replace it with the java version installed in your local
+3. Take note of the java version in the pom.xml, replace it with the java version installed in your local
 4. Build and run the project.
 5. Enter grades in the fields and click to calculate the total.